 Faulty diodes or resistor

-Diodes to make sure that current flow is unidirectional.
-Resistors control how much current flows through a circuit.
+A diodes makes sure that the current flow is unidirectional. a resistors control how much current flows through a circuit.
 If either are defective, they may be the reason your converter is misbehaving.
 A faulty diode might result in overloading circuits.

 Sadly, even with an expert's help, they are challenging to test.
 The best course of action is to get a new converter if you find a problem with the diodes.